Brucephalus/Textbooks/Prosocial.md

 Drama thrives in disorganization.
 Discipline _kills it quietly_.

 Every drama you ignore, every bait you leave dangling, every reactive impulse you reroute into a productive act—it all adds up.
 That’s how you go from scattered to focused.
 From distracted to dialed in.
 From triggered to trained.
 Trade drama for discipline long enough, and one day, you’ll look around and realize _you’ve built a life no chaos can shake_.

-Expansion of Topic **8.2.4.2 Build What You Were Too Distracted to Start** results in meaningful, non-speculative substance and is within scope.

 ##### 8.2.4.2 Build What You Were Too Distracted to Start